xTunner/frontend/resources/assets/docs/oom.md

 available RAM.
 If you go over that limit, Linux kills a process, somewhat arbitrarily.

-Hitting the RAM limit is typically a bug.
+Hitting the RAM limit typically indicates a bug, such as a process not freeing resources.

 ## Debugging